Richaud Pack

-Richaud Jeron-Felix Pack (born October 17, 1992) is an American / Sierra Leoneon professional basketball player who currently plays for Kriol Star (Cape Verde) of the NBA Basketball Africa League (BAL) competition.
+Richaud Jeron-Felix Pack (born October 17, 1992) is an American–Sierra Leonean professional basketball player for Beirut Club of the Lebanese Basketball League.
+He played college basketball for the FIU Panthers, North Carolina A&T Aggies, and the Maryland Terrapins.

 College career

 As a redshirt junior at North Carolina A&T, Pack averaged 17.0 points and 4.6 rebounds per game.
 Following the season, he transferred to Maryland as a graduate transfer.
 As a senior, Pack averaged 5.8 points, 3.3 rebounds and 1.2 assists per game.

 Professional career

 ETHA Engomis (2015–2016)

 In September 2015, Pack signed a deal with the Cypriot basketball team Michelin ETHA Engomis.
 In his first professional game, he recorded 15 points to go along with 5 rebounds in a losing effort to APOEL.
 Pack participated in the first year of the FIBA Europe Cup competitions and shot 40% from 3 point range and 90% from the free throw line.